Physics beyond the Standard Model

 - Understand the bases of advanced topics selected at the frontier of high energy physics, astrophysics and cosmology and apply them consistently.

 - Critical analyse the different extensions to the standard model proposed.

 - Distinguish between the different solutions to the problems of hierarchy in the standard model.

 - Understand the problems of the standard model and the need to go beyond it.

-- The SM of particle physics: symmetries, consistency, and reasons for improvement
+- The SM as an EFT and theoretical reasons for improvement

 It is recommended to have followed the courses Introduction to Quantum Field Theory, Advanced Quantum Field Theory and Standard Model: Fundamentals and Phenomenology.